pixelpicosean/lesser-panda/README.md

 - Deprecate `dom` resize mode.
 - Change canvas style during resizing for some resize modes.
 - Use bitwise shift to optimise SpatialHash based collision detection, change `Body.collisionAgainst` to a 32bit integer number while broadPhase is SpatialHash.
+- Add a new `device-patch` module to solve device specific issues.

 ### 0.3.4